 Director, The Irwin S. Chanin School of Architecture Archive

-Aside from his work at The Cooper Union, Hillyer is an award winning screenwriter / playwright / producer and co-founder of New York City based Arkanjel Productions with creative partner Tim Marback.
-Their first feature film, The Event, starring Academy Award winner Olympia Dukakis, Sarah Polley and Parker Posey, premiered at the 2003 Sundance Film Festival and was released domestically and internationally.
-Hillyer is currently developing several projects he has co-authored: Black Mary, a television series about the woman behind one of the most powerful crime families in Chicago; The Spinsters, a sitcom about two sisters destined for trouble from the moment they decide to buy a house together; and the play Mend, which was presented as a staged reading at the Jermyn Street Theatre in London in 2016.
-Hillyer also co-produced the 2014-16 U.S. tours of Christmas Without Tears (Does This Tree Make Me Look Fat?), a series of live holiday benefit performances hosted by Harry Shearer and Judith Owen.
+Aside from his work at The Cooper Union, Hillyer is an award winning screenwriter, playwright, producer, and co-founder of New York City based Arkanjel Productions with creative partner Tim Marback.
+Their first feature film, The Event, starring Academy Award winner Olympia Dukakis, Sarah Polley, and Parker Posey was released domestically and internationally in 2003.
+Hillyer is currently developing several projects he has co-authored, including Black Mary, a television series about the woman behind one of the most powerful crime families in Chicago, and the play Mend, which was presented as a workshop at the Arts Theatre in London’s West End in 2018.
+From 2014-17 Hillyer produced the U.S. tours of Christmas Without Tears (Does This Tree Make Me Look Fat?), a series of live holiday benefit performances hosted by Harry Shearer and Judith Owen.
+The 2015 New York performance was held at the BAM Howard Gilman Opera House.